52 Weeks of International Music Wanderlust

 Please do not copy artwork from this site.

-Our TEEN MEDIA EXPO II starts on
+TEEN MEDIA EXPO IN PROGRESS”

 We are honored to present the Winners of ZO’s 2016 Annual Poetry & Photography Exposé.
 Each year we are moved and thrilled by the thought provoking entries from all over the world.
 They take our minds on a metaphorical journey deeper into the photo and theme that we present as muse.
 This year’s “I am Multitudes” theme was paired with Gaucha Berlin’s stark photo of the space between this world and the next.
 The content received certainly circled the gamut of life, death, brilliance, power and weakness that those spaces can conjure.
 Our judges had a lot to savor.